HoganMcDonald/forward-motion-cms/src/pages/home/index.md

-    I received my MA in Marriage and Family Therapy from St. Mary’s University of MN, and my BS in Community Psychology from St Cloud State University.
+    I received my MA in Marriage and Family Therapy from St. Mary’s University of MN, and my BS in Community Psychology, with a minor in Applied Behavior Analysis, from St. Cloud State University.

     I am working toward Licensure and all therapeutic services I provide are under the supervision of Shawn R Neel, MS, LMFT with The Institute for Relational Well-Being.
-He is an AAMFT and MN State Approved MFT Supervisor and can be reached at <supervision@irwb.org>
+He is an AAMFT and MN State Approved MFT Supervisor and can be reached at <mailto:supervision@irwb.org>

     For clients of FMT, this means that a seasoned, fully-licensed therapist is